Welcome to the 4th COMBAR

 About COMBAR: Cattle, sheep and goats are parasitised by various helminth species.
 These pathogens are important production-limiting diseases of grazing ruminants in Europe and are mainly controlled through grazing management and the strategic use of anthelmintics.
 Today, anthelmintic resistance (AR) has become a global threat for effective parasite control and rentable livestock farming.
 The COST Action COMBAR aims at coordinating research at the European level to find solutions for the AR problem.
 The action works in a structure of 3 working groups: (1) Diagnosis; (2) Socio-economic aspects and (3) Sustainable control.

-When you submit an abstract, you should still register via the link below
+When you have submitted an abstract, you should still register via the link below

 Scientific committee: J. Charlier, S. Sotiraki, L. Rinaldi, G. von Samson-Himmelstjerna, E. Claerebout, D. Bartley, E. Morgan, H. Hoste